-Ego is a feeling of importance: it encourages self-centeredness, pride, and loves seeking approval.
+Ego is a feeling of importance: it encourages self-centeredness and pride, and it loves seeking approval.
 It also reinforces feelings of inferiority and a sense of lack.

-The modern society is the era of the surface self/ego: it amplifies the ego by promoting materialism, individuality, and feelings of self-importance.
-It deceives the masses that they can only attain happiness when they become important folks.
-Besides this, it strengthens the ego by making people focus on competition and comparing themselves with each other.
+We live in an era of the surface self/ego.
+Our society amplifies the ego by promoting materialism, individuality, and feelings of self-importance: it deceives the masses into thinking that they can only attain happiness when they become rich and famous.
+It also strengthens the ego by making people focus on competition and comparing themselves to others.

 Intuition, as Albert Einstein pointed it out, ‘is a sacred-gift.’
 It leads to better decision-making, improves mental well-being, and boosts creativity.
-It also enables us to identify with our true purpose and allows us to know whatever we need to know because it’s our connection to our higher-selves.
+It enables us to identify with our true purpose and allows us to know everything we need to know.

-Moreover, the ego destroys intuition by causing too much noise in our heads.
+The ego also kills intuition by making too much noise in our heads.
 It makes us think continuously about our self-image and material possessions.
-It worries, judges, and it’s obsessed with thinking about other folks.
+It worries, judges, and it’s obsessed with thinking about others.
 The ego thus limits intuition by preventing us from having a clear and relaxed mind, which is necessary for the awakening of our intuitive abilities.

 Therefore, the ego is an enemy of intuition.
-You must learn to transcend it if you are interested in awakening your intuitive abilities.
-Practice humility, and strive to connect with your higher-self instead of the surface self, and you’ll awaken your most reliable source of knowledge and wisdom.
+You must learn to transcend it if you want to awaken your intuitive abilities.
+Embrace humility, and strive to connect with your higher-self instead of the surface self, and you’ll awaken your most reliable source of knowledge and wisdom.

 “The constant chatter of the ego and analytical mind creates so much mental noise that we can’t hear the inner guiding voice of our higher-self.’ – Jeff,The Multidimensional Self: The Soul, Oversoul, and the Beyond